wonderunit/storyboarder/README.md

 Each brush has its own 5 color pallete.
 You can set all the colors as you like.

 There are no layers.
 Again, you're boarding story ideas.
-Managing layers creates so much uneeded complexity and UI mess.
+Managing layers creates so much unneeded complexity and UI mess.
 A board artist that uses layers probably voted for Trump - or paid way too much for "Pro" storyboard software.

 Made a mistake?
 You can erase that shit.